weenhanceit/infrastructure/README.md

 * Puppet maintains nginx and Postgres installs, and any other binary installs (e.g. PDFtk)
 * Puppet maintains users?
 * It's nice to say that the "roll your own" approach allows us to test locally, but it also means we have to set up the local as if it were an AWS instance, meaning public key logons, etc.
+* You can use Amazon spot instances to test, so roll your own may not have much of an advantage